Tronak007/revanced-extended/CONFIG.md

 # 'both', 'apk' or 'module' ― default: apk
 excluded-patches = "'Some Patch' 'Some Other Patch'"
 # Whitespace seperated list of patches to exclude
-included-patches = "'Patch something'"
+included-patches = "'Some Patch' 'Some Other Patch'"
 # Whitespace seperated list of patches to include, all default patches are included by default
-exclusive-patches = false # exclude all patches by default. default: false apkmirror-dlurl = "https://www.apkmirror.com/apk/inc/app" uptodown-dlurl = "https://app.en.uptodown.com/android"
+exclusive-patches = false
+# Exclude all patches by default ― default: false
+apkmirror-dlurl = "https://www.apkmirror.com/apk/inc/app"
+uptodown-dlurl = "https://app.en.uptodown.com/android"
 apkmonk-dlurl = "https://www.apkmonk.com/app/com.app.app/"
-module-prop-name = "some-app-magisk"
+module-prop-name = "app-magisk"
 # Magisk module prop name.
 merge-integrations = false
 # Set false to never merge even when needed ― default: true